vanhoefm/fragattacks/research/README.md

 ## 7.2.
 A-MSDU attack tests (§3 -- CVE-2020-24588)

-The test `ping I,E --amsdu` checks if an implementation supports A-MSDUs, in which case it is vulnerable to attacks.
-To prevent attacks, the network must mandate the usage of SPP A-MSDUs (and drop all non-SPP A-MSDUs).
+The test `ping I,E --amsdu` checks if an implementation supports non-SPP A-MSDUs, in which case it is likely vulnerable to one of the below two attacks.
+To prevent attacks, ideally the network must mandate the usage of SPP A-MSDUs (and drop all non-SPP A-MSDUs).
+In case it's not an option to drop non-SPP A-MSDUs, temporary mitigations are discussed in Section 7.2 of the paper.

-It's currently unclear how to prevent this attack in a backward-compatible manner.
-See Section 3 of the paper for details.
+The last two tests are used to simulate our A-MSDU injection attack:

+- `amsdu-inject`: This test simulates the A-MSDU injection attack described in Section 3.2 of the paper.
+In particular, it sends an A-MSDU frame whose starts is also a valid LLC/SNAP header (since this is also what happens in our reference attack).

+- `amsdu-inject-bad`: Some devices incorrectly parse A-MSDU frames that start with a valid LLC/SNAP header causing the above test to fail.
+In that case try `amsdu-inject-bad` instead (see Section 3.6 in the paper).
+Note that if this test succeeds, the impact of the attack is effectively identical to implementations that correctly parse such frames.

 ## 7.3.
 Mixed key attack tests (§4 -- CVE-2020-24587)